brianhouse/open_circuits/guide/setup.md

   <img src="img/hall.png" width=500 />
 </p>

+Now take a strong magnet, and move it around your ESP—watch how the numbers change.
+Note that this code is running on the ESP, not your computer—if you hook it up to a battery and disconnect it from your computer, it will still be working (we just won't see the log).

 Congratulations!
 You've made a sensor running on a microcontroller.

-Note that this code is running on the ESP, not your computer—if you hook it up to a battery and disconnect it from your computer, it will still be working (we just won't see the log).

-Always write your code in `main.py`—this is the file that the ESP32 will load at startup.